Flying with a Cat – Navigating Air Travel with Your Furry Feline

 Litter box access will be limited during your day of travel, so it would be best if your cat doesn’t need it during the trip.
 One way to reduce their need is to restrict food and water.
 This would depend on how long your day of travel is, because we don’t want to starve or dehydrate our cats.
 This will also depend on how often your cat uses the litter box usually.
 For reference, my cat only goes 1-3 times a day, so for a 1 hour plane ride, I will feed my cat as usual, and for a 4 hour plane ride, I will feed him half his meal before the flight.

 You can bring a foldable litter box and a ziplock bag of litter if you think your cat won’t be able to hold it for the duration of travel.
 For longer flights or when you have connections, I would highly recommend this.
 Keep in mind that whole going through security, litter sometimes counts towards a limit, and I’ve been told the limit is 1 quart sized bag per person.
+(Tip: Bring pellet litter, which does not count towards the sand limit.)
 You’ll be able to set the litter box up in quiet areas of the airport, single occupancy washrooms, or at the pet relief areas.
-Personally, for shorter flights under 4h I will trust my cat to hold it and not bother with a litter box as it is more troublesome.

 Checking In at the Counter